hrishike/hrishike.github.io/content/posts/phantom-jams-in-orgs.md

 These moments are not really explosive.
 They're subtle and the slowness creeps in as you grow.
 The cost of this slowness however is real.
 The true cost of phantom jams becomes apparent when it starts taking effect across functions because every function is working towards a common goal for the organization which is to add more revenue.

-So, the jam is an example of
+So, a very crude example of the phantom jam is
-- A hiring team which isn't able to hire engineers faster because budgets arent approved by finance for the role and the role isn't defined well by the engineering function and eventually when it is defined it isn't with consultation with the peers who will work with the potential hire and then it is revisited again.
+- A hiring team which isn't able to hire engineers faster because budgets arent approved by finance for the role and the role isn't defined sufficiently faster by the engineering function.
+(The cost here is loss of talent from the market since they picked up other opportunities.)

-## Measuring Phantom Jams
+## Measuring for Phantom jams

 It would be a healthy exercise to understand on what basis would you measure phantom jams or slowness.

-A few Metrics to Track would be.
+A few metrics to track would be.

-- Measure the time to complete cross-functional tasks.
+- [ ] Measure the time to complete cross-functional tasks.
-- Measure the communication volume around standard processes.
+- [ ] Measure the communication volume around standard processes.
-- Measure the rework percentage on tasks.
+- [ ] Measure the rework percentage on tasks.
-- Measure the time spent in coordination.
+- [ ] Measure the time spent in coordination.

-## How do you avoid Phantom Jams
+## Root causes
 Typically phantom jams in organizations are due to and critically reviewing the following might help avoid phantom jams.

 - Systems built with an assumption of lack of trust.
 In the book, the Speed of Trust there is a beautiful metric that sums up the cost of it.